 I wish I’d trusted in the process and spend all that pre-trip worry time pouring over my dream destinations.

 Oh, and if you are second guessing whether you need to pack an item, the answer is probably no. Here is a list of the travel items I found essential.

 4. Nailed Spanish in month-one

-I spent eight months in Latin America during my round the world trip (and additional time there subsequently) yet I’m still not fluent in Spanish, which I find personally disappointing.
+I spent eight months in Latin America during my gap year (and additional time there subsequently) yet I’m still not fluent in Spanish, which I find personally disappointing.
 I’m not a natural born linguist but if I’d made more effort in the first months to get the language nailed, I’ve no doubt I would have spent more time on my trip practising with locals in their lingo rather than speaking Gringo in hostels.
 My Spanish learning continues at a depressingly slow pace as a consequence.
 Check out my guide: How to Speak to Someone who Doesn’t Speak Your Language

 5. Checked social media and emails less